 5) Stay focused and pay attention to your skills

 We may have skills that need to be polished.
 Stay focused on this skill and find ways to improve it.
 You can work on this skill, practice it till it gets perfect, explore new horizons and be creative.
-Who knows it can take you to places like having more clients.
+Who knows, it can take you to places like having more clients.
 And having clients believe in your capacity brings great advantage.

 6) Take some criticisms positively

 We might think that we have done an excellent job.
 But sometimes we are engrossed with work that we forget about its own share of mistakes.
-Whatever the case may be, we need other people’s opinion about work.
+Whatever the case may be, we need other people’s opinion about our work.
 Of course, there will always be painful criticisms.
 But if you take things lightly and on the bright side, we learn and can try to improve the craft.

 7) Try new challenges

 Things will turn customary when work is started.
 There may be instances where it becomes boring.
 When this occurs, you need to assert a certain diversion and explore new challenges.
-Experiment by trying new methods that cans further enhance your skill.
+Experiment by trying new methods that can further enhance your skill.
 For instance in writing, you can experiment blogging, article writing and forums so things will sound interesting.

 There may be other elements not discussed here that can further enhance your skills.
 The above mentioned merely shows you an overview of why your current skills need to be improved.
-It is important and should be given utmost value as you need to meet the expectations and requirements of your clients.
+It is important and should be given the utmost value as you need to meet the expectations and requirements of your clients.
 It is also because you want to establish more lasting relationships with them.
 And you simply want to build trust and confidence in them.
-If your freelancing skills is improved, excellent results are achieved.
+If your freelancing skills are improved, excellent results are achieved.

 Now let’s take a look at how you can grow to a web professional.